- I have water standing in my yard whenever it rains. What can I do? What can the City do to help me?

 Every property owner is responsible for drainage on their property.
-If an adjacent property has been regraded to drain onto your property, please call the Engineering Department to investigate.
+If an adjacent property has been regraded to drain onto your property, please call the Public Works Department to investigate.

 All homes built since the early 1980s have been required to install rear yard drains.
 Grading to these drains is the responsibility of the property owner.
 In most cases, these drains are owned by the neighboring properties.
 If you have a drain, make sure that there is nothing covering the drain to prevent the water from draining.
 The City cannot legally come onto private property to install drainage.
 The property owner whose property accesses a storm sewer can install a drain at his/her own expense.

-For answers to additional questions, please call the Engineering Department to schedule a time to discuss available options.
+For answers to additional questions, please call the Public Works Department at 440-930-4101 to schedule a time to discuss available options.

-Requests for enclosing a swale must be made in writing to the Engineering Department.
+Requests for enclosing a swale must be made in writing to the Public Works Department.

 There are two ways to have a swale enclosed:

-- The Service Department can enclose the swale if the property owner agrees to pay for materials.
-If the Service Department can do the work, the property will be added to a list.
+- The Public Works Department can enclose the swale if the property owner agrees to pay for materials.
+If the Public Works Department can do the work, the property will be added to a list.
 It may take up to one year to complete the work due to heave backlog.

 - A property owner can do the work with a contractor.
 He/she will need to obtain a right-of-way permit.
-There is no cost for the permit, but inspection by the Engineering Department is required.
+There is no cost for the permit, but inspection by the Public Works Department is required.

-Call the Engineering Department or Police Department.
+Call the Public Works Department (440-930-4101) or Police Department (440-933-4567).
 Contractors are required to keep the streets clean as part of the City’s EPA requirements for storm water quality.
 Fines can be levied against drivers that muddy the roads, however, there must be a witness to the violation before action can be taken.